-bc.
-Any request for bond-financial assurance reduction shall be answered by the director within thirty (30) days of receiving such request unless weather conditions prevent inspection.
-(11 - 1 - 89)()
+Commented [e26]: Changes made in response to comment on 8/29/19 bc.
+Any request for bond_financial assurance reduction shall will be answered by the director within thirty (30) days of receiving such request unless weather conditions prevent inspection.

-0609.
-Bond Financial Assurance Release Following Reclamation.
-Upon completion of the reclamation specified in the plan, the operator shall notify the director of his desire to secure release from bonding financial assurance.
-When the director has verified that the requirements of the reclamation plan have been substantially met as stated in the plan, the bond financial assurance shall be released.
 (11-1-89)()

+0610.
+Bond Financial Assurance Release Following Mine Reclamation.
+Upon completion of the reclamation specified in the plan, the operator shall may notify the director of his desire to secure release from bonding financial assurance.
+When the director has verified that the requirements of the reclamation plan have been substantially met as stated in the plan, the bond shall financial assurance will be released.
+(11-1-89)()

 a.
-Any request for bond-financial assurance release shall be answered by the director within thirty (30) days of receiving such request unless weather conditions prevent inspection.
-(11-1-89)()

-b.
-If the director finds that a specific portion of the reclamation has been satisfactorily completed, the bond-financial assurance may be reduced to the amount required to complete the remaining reclamation.
-The following schedule will be used to complete these bond-financial assurance reductions unless the director determines in a specific case that this schedule is not appropriate and specifies a different schedule: (11-1-89)()
+Any request for bond financial assurance release shall be answered by the director within thirty (30) days of receiving such request unless weather conditions prevent inspection.
+(11-1-89)( b.
+If the director finds that a specific portion of the reclamation has been satisfactorily completed, the bond financial assurance may be reduced to the amount required to complete the remaining reclamation.
+The following schedule will be used to complete these bond financial assurance reductions unless the director determines in a specific case that this schedule is not appropriate and specifies a different schedule: (11-1-89)()

 i.
-Sixty percent (60%) of the bond-financial assurance may be released when the operator completes the required backfilling, regrading, topsoil replacement, and drainage control of the bonded a specific area in accordance with the approved reclamation plan; and (11189)()
+Sixty percent (60%) of the bond-financial assurance may be released when the operator completes the required backfilling, regrading, topsoil replacement, and drainage control of the bonded a specific area in accordance with the approved reclamation plan; and (11-1-89)()

 ii.
 After revegetation activities have been performed by the operator on the regraded lands, according to the approved reclamation plan, the Department may release an additional twenty-five percent (25%) of the bond financial assurance.
-(11-1.89)()
+(11-1-89)()

 c.
-The remaining bond-financial assurance shall not be released: (11-1-89)()
+The remaining bond-financial assurance shall not be released:

 i.
-As long as the affected lands are contributing suspended solids to surface waters outside the affected area in excess of state water quality standards and in greater quantities than existed prior to the commencement of surface-mining operations; (11 - 89)()
+As long as the affected lands are contributing suspended solids to surface waters outside the affected area in excess of state water quality standards and in greater quantities than existed prior to the commencement of surface mining operations; (11-1.89)()